kusuwada/libcollector/README.md

 Libcollector
 ====
-Collect name & versions of the used libraries from github repositories．
+Collect name & versions & other information (e.g. license, author) of the used OSS libraries from github repositories．

 ## Description
 **`libcollector`** is a python3 commandline tool to collect information of the library which used in specified github repositories.